aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/README.md

 # Overview

-Amazon CloudWatch Monitoring for SAP Netweaver ABAP based environments powered by AWS Lambda.
+Amazon CloudWatch Monitoring for SAP NetWeaver ABAP based environments powered by AWS Lambda.

 Please see our blog post [SAP Monitoring: A serverless approach using Amazon CloudWatch](https://amazon.awsapps.com/workdocs/index.html#/document/151c381cb0ac16d54cc0b5b5c42a0cb78558a42fd8d32515b82223bd67aecd34) for more info on the motivation and concept!